Migrate Exchange 2010 to Office 365 Using Cutover, IMAP & Automated Migration Approach

 Microsoft ended support for Exchange Server 2010 in October 2020.
 Since Microsoft will no longer offer regular updates and technical assistance for any intended or unintended issues that may occur, this means that your organization will be severely vulnerable to cyber-attacks and other security threats.
 Hence, it’s high time that you plan to migrate Exchange 2010 to Office 365 if you are still in the same on-premise environment.

-Talking about methods to perform the migration, then there are numerous ways available.
+Talking about different methods to perform the migration, then there are numerous ways available.
 Some of them are provided by Microsoft (manual approaches) that use PowerShell commands and require other technical know-how.

 Anyway, the question might have come to your mind: when it comes to migrating from an Exchange On-Premise environment, why does Office 365 come into the picture?
 Let’s find out!